 The Neighbourhood Plan survey in 2015 asked a number of questions about what people thought about living in Standish.
-Issues raised included the number of takeaways, poor state of some shop frontages in the village centre, the quality of shops and lack of public toilets.
+Issues raised included the number of takeaways, the poor state of some shop frontages in the village centre, the quality of shops and the lack of public toilets.

-The consultation asked residents and business owners what they would like to see improved in Standish and this identified a number of key issues around parking, improvements to the existing retail offer, better quality restaurants and pubs, improvements to the appearance of the village centre and retention and enhancement of existing businesses.
+The consultation asked residents and business owners what they would like to see improved in Standish and this identified a number of key issues around parking, improvements to the existing retail offer, better quality restaurants and pubs, improvements to the appearance of the village centre and the retention and enhancement of existing businesses.

 The population of Standish is projected to grow significantly - by about 25% in the next decade - as people move into the new homes currently under construction.

-To support a sustainable village, it is important that the existing businesses and shops should be retained, enhanced and expanded both in the village centre and designated employment and retail areas.
+To support a sustainable village, it is important that the existing businesses and shops should be retained, enhanced and expanded both in the village centre and in the designated employment and retail areas.

-Improving the aesthetic appearance of the village centre was raised during the consultation and Locality, which oversees Neighbourhood Planning nationally, with central government approval through the Department for Communities and Local Government, engaged AECOM, one of the leading planning consultancies in the UK, to provide expertise and suggest ways the village centre could potentially be improved.
+Improving the aesthetic appearance of the village centre was raised during the consultation and a report was commissioned from AECOM, one of the leading planning consultancies in the UK, to suggest ways the village centre could potentially be improved.

-AECOM produced a Masterplan for the village centre - finalised in a revised form in July, 2017 and published with the draft Standish Neighbourhood Plan - which has assisted in the formulation of some of the village centre policies that address issues raised in the 2015 Neighbourhood Plan survey.
+AECOM produced a Masterplan for the village centre - finalised in a revised form in July, 2017 and published with the draft Standish Neighbourhood Plan, which has assisted in the formulation of some of the village centre policies that address issues raised in the 2015 Neighbourhood Plan survey.